Deep dish and delicious

 Once upon a time, I would want to make pizza and if the weather was nasty out, I’d just forget about it because the bakery was so far away.
-Despite the fact that I’d spent most of my life making homemade bread, it didn’t occur to me that pizza dough doesn’t require as much time and work.
+Somehow, despite that I’d spent most of my life making homemade bread, I’d failed to realize how much simpler and faster pizza dough is to make.
+Turns out, it’s really, really easy.

 You can mix this up and use it immediately, but I prefer to let it sit for at least an hour in the oven with the light on before stretching the dough.